The games and original sites for each prior Spring Thing can be browsed here.

 * or Fall Fooferal, for our Southern Hemisphere Friends

-S was first announced by Adam Cadre in 2001.
+Spring Thing was first announced by Adam Cadre in 2001.
 The first competition took place in spring 2002.
 Cadre ran the competition for two years.

 After a year of inactivity in 2004, Greg Boettcher revived the competition and organized it from 2005 to 2013, during which time it became a regular mainstay in the parser IF community.

-Starting with the 2015 season, the was redesigned to make it a space where people working on all kinds of text games can come together to celebrate making, releasing, and playing new stuff.
+Starting with the 2015 season, the Spring Thing was redesigned to make it a space where people working on all kinds of text games can come together to celebrate making, releasing, and playing new stuff.

 Formerly a “competition” for interactive fiction, the rebranding as a “festival” indicates a focus on showcasing and promoting new games in a friendly, less competitive environment.

-What's changed from the old ?
+What's changed from the old Thing?

 No entry fee, although authors must still submit an intent to enter in advance.